jantman/pydnstest/README.rst

     # set to 'True' to ignore the TTL value when comparing DNS responses
     ignore_ttl: False

+    # set to the (float) number of seconds to sleep between DNS tests
+    sleep: 0.0

 * in the ``[servers]`` section: